Editorial Policies

 Preprint Policy

 Authors are allowed to share their preprints at anytime and anywhere they wish.
-If their work is accepted for publication in the Polytechnic J., they will be encouraged to link their preprint to the final published version through the journal's Digital Object Identifier (DOI).
+If their work is accepted for publication in the Polytechnic Journal, they will be encouraged to link their preprint to the final published version through the journal's Digital Object Identifier (DOI).

 Protection of Patients' Rights to Privacy